clintonbuzon/engineer-python/README.md

 # In-Memory Database Implementation

-This repo consists of a source code of a Python script which simulates database commands using inmemory database
+This repository contains the source code for a Python script that simulates database commands using an in-memory database.

 ## Prerequisites

-- python 3.9+
+- Python 3.9+
-- venv
+- venv (Python virtual environment)

 ## Getting Started

-To get started with the code on this repo, you need to either *clone* or *download* this repo and branch into your machine as shown below;
+To get started, clone this repository and switch to the appropriate branch:

 ```bash
 git clone https://github.com/clintonbuzon/engineer-python.git